LucianoXu/28-Dirac3/README.md

 - Now the variables of dirac notation and wolfram language are unified.
 Meaning, we can substitute the symbols in wolfram language now.

+- Use `HoldForm` in the Wolfram Language to keep the input expression unchanged.
+The trs have rules to release the hold during reduction.

 ## TODO
 - consider the case of teleportation after we have indices
 - refine the string output